Skip to content

 The 30-minute briefing call

 A direct conversation with William.
-You describe the school's profile and the board-level questions in front of you.
-He responds with what Corvian is seeing across the sector and what a board-ready posture answer for a school like yours looks like.
+You describe the school’s profile and the board-level questions in front of you; he responds with what Corvian is seeing across the sector.
 No proposal, no sell.

 The tailored proposal